carlsmith/coffeeshop/scripts/main.coffee.md

             do slate.focus
             return

-        if String.fromCharCode(event.which).toLowerCase() is 's'
+        if do String.fromCharCode(event.which).toLowerCase is "s"
             do event.preventDefault
             do editor.set

 ## The Shell API

 The `editor.edit` method is also a global, `edit`, and is part of the shell API.

     window.edit = editor.edit